JonathanTIngram/JonathanTIngram.github.io/generic.md

     <h1> Dungeons and Dragons Challenge Rating </h1>

     <p>
         A Web Application for Dungeons and Dragons game master to find monster via challenge rating.
+Utilizes React and Node JS.
 </p>

 	<p>